-These are sources which will start you on your research.
+These are questions and sources which will start you on your research.
 They may provide you with an overview of the industry and specific sources to consult.

 Search under Industries, Plunkett Reports